codama-idl/codama/packages/errors/README.md

 To add a new error in Codama, follow these steps:

 1. Add a new exported error code constant to `src/codes.ts`.
 Find the most appropriate group for your error and ensure it is appended to the end of that group.
-2. Add that new constant to the `KinobiErrorCode` union in `src/codes.ts`.
+2. Add that new constant to the `CodamaErrorCode` union in `src/codes.ts`.
 3. If you would like the new error to encapsulate context about the error itself define that context in `src/context.ts`.
 4. Add the error's message to `src/messages.ts`.
 Any context values that you defined above will be interpolated into the message wherever you write `$key`, where `key` is the index of a value in the context (eg. ``'Unrecognized node `$kind`.'``).
 5. Publish a new version of `@codama/errors` using changesets — maintainers will handle this via tha changesets CI workflow.